bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 ## Module Challenge

 For the [Module 22 Challenge](../../01-Class-Content/22-State/02-Challenge/README.md)
-, students will refactor the e-commerce platform that they created in this module, updating the way it handles complex state management using the Context API and changing it to Redux, the open source JavaScript library that it’s emulating.
-They won’t have to change too much to refactor the application, but they'll need to read through the Redux documentation to find the right information.
+, students will refactor the e-commerce platform that they created in this module, updating the way it handles complex state management from using the Context API to using Redux, the open source JavaScript library that it’s emulating.
+They won’t have to change too much code in order to refactor the application, but they'll need to read through the Redux documentation to find out how to do it.

 Students must know how to implement the following skills in order to succeed in this week's Challenge:

-* Read and understand third-party documentation to understand how to use a new technology.
+* Read and understand third-party documentation to understand a new technology.

 * Refactor an existing application to use Redux.